 Let’s start by creating a form control drop-down list.
 These are contained within the Developer ribbon.

 Click Developer > Insert > Combo Box (Form Control)

 The mouse pointer will change to a cross.
-Click and hold the mouse while you draw the location to place the drop-down.
-Pressing the ALT key while placing the object will also snap the drop-down to the grid.
+Click and hold the mouse while you draw the location to place the drop-down list.
+Holding the ALT key while placing the object will also snap the drop-down to the grid.